 If you are looking for a guide on setting up PureVPN on Linux CentOS via command line, you are in the right place.
-In this guide, we will discuss the steps to set up PureVPN on Linux CentOS via PPTP protocol.
+Follow this guide for command line setup on Linux CentOS with PureVPN.

 Things to Consider:

 2 Run sudo nano /etc/ppp/chap-secrets to edit the chap-secrets file as shown below:

 Press CTRL+O to save the file, and CTRL+X to exit the editor.